Difference-in-Differences Designs: A Practitioner's Guide: Incorporating covariates into 2 2 2x2 DiD

 \section{Incorporating covariates into \texorpdfstring{2$\times$2}{2x2} DiD}

 So far, we have focused on $2\times2$ DiD designs that do not leverage any information about covariates, but researchers frequently incorporate them into DiD analyses in one of three ways: checking for balance in variables thought to influence $Y_{i,t}(0)$, controlling for those variables in the main estimates, and estimating treatment effect heterogeneity.
-For example, in the absence of Medicaid expansion, mortality rates likely would have evolved differently in poorer and richer counties and certainly did prior to 2014 \citep{Currie2016}.
-Therefore, parallel trends may not be plausible if poverty rates differ between expansion and non-expansion counties.
+For example, in the absence of Medicaid expansion, mortality rates likely would have evolved differently in poorer and richer counties; they certainly did before 2014 \citep{Currie2016}.
+Therefore, parallel trends may fail if poverty rates differ between expansion and non-expansion counties.
 If they do, then one may want to ``control for'' poverty rates when estimating $ATT$ parameters.
 Finally, because Medicaid expansion reached more people in higher-poverty counties, its average effects on overall mortality may be larger there.
 This heterogeneity may be of interest in its own right or may be used to assess the plausibility of the overall DiD design.

 This section discusses how to use auxiliary information on covariates to evaluate parallel trends, identify $ATT$ parameters under potentially weaker assumptions, and study heterogeneity.
 These approaches stem from viewing a DiD with covariates in terms of $2\times2$ building blocks that themselves condition on those variables, which creates a clear link to the assumptions, estimators, and interpretation of unconditional $2\times2$ designs.
 We also discuss how regression estimators that control for covariates impose extra assumptions and can fail to identify $ATT$ parameters.